m-nikolaidis/HPV16-Genotyper/README.md

 # lineage snp graph
 This graph is showing the A,B,C,D specfic SNPs and the BCD specific So we can divide the A from the non-A

+# Recombinant identification
+Use the cut-offs to identify putative recombinants / artifacts in the analysis Gene identificatio cut-off: Atleast 1 gene with different main lineage Lineage specific SNPs: 3 or more SNPs other than the dominant lineage